RogerLevy/decadv23/index.md

 I've been trying to find some inspiration.
 I get flashes of what I'd like to do, but something holds me back.
 The idea is something like a "VGA dream", complete with FM-synthesized music.
 I won't do it unless there's something of more substance than just an "aesthetic".
 I get these random visions, like pixel-tiles of everyday outdoor objects, and semi-abstract architecture with lots of gradients, set before a twilight/sunset backdrop.
 Some kind of plain white structure surrounded by water.
 Perhaps the tiles could be part of an "exhibit" within the structure, which could be like a "museum".

 This will likely end up being a take on the "walking simulator" genre, which isn't a bad thing.
 I've been incubating these visions in the back of my mind for months...

+I came up with a workflow idea, based around interactive testing and the display list (obj.f).
+I am going to try doing everything (except assets) with text files, with a mouse-based inspect/move tool and utility words to help out.

 # 12